‘The Masked Singer’ spoilers: Cluedle-Doo is …

 Black Swan | Chameleon | Piglet | Robopine | Russian Dolls | Yeti

-Taking both of these clues into consideration we are convinced that the Cluedle-Doo is Bruce Willis.
-Don’t believe us?
-Well consider the following facts and figures.

-Willis co-starred in “Sin City” with Rourke back in 2005.
-That movie made a whopping $160 million.
-In all, films with Willis in them have grossed a staggering $3 billion in the USA alone.
-That impressive haul lands him at number nine on the list of all-time box office stars.
+Wahlberg co-starred in the crime drama “Bullet” with Rourke back in 1996.
+That movie marked Wahlberg’s film debut after his meteoric rise to fame as part of the boy band New Kids on the Block in the late 1980s.
+The quintet sold a whopping 70 million albums before splitting in 1994.

+Wahlberg went on to carve out a career in film and TV, including a memorable appearance in the 1999 blockbuster “The Sixth Sense” opposite Bruce Willis (who we thought might be the Cluedle-Doo).
+He currently headlines the CBS police drama “Blue Bloods,” which was just renewed for a 12th season.

-Willis has an even more personal connection to the show than that one film appearance with Rourke.
-His oldest daughter, Rumer Willis, was a sensation on season 1 of “The Masked Singer.”
-Disguised as the Lion she made it to fifth place before being eliminated.
+Wahlberg has an even more personal connection to the show than that one film appearance with Rourke.
+His wife, Jenny McCarthy, is one of the panellists.
+She is forever guessing that he is one of the costumed contestants so it is about time that he made an appearance.

-And Willis is certainly known for his sense of humor.
-This wag loves making merry with pranks.
-His appearances in various guises on David Letterman‘s late night talk show were always memorable.

-Do you agree with us that Bruce Willis is the Cluedle-Doo?
-Sound off with your thoughts in the comments section below.

 SEE exclusive predictions: Who will win ‘The Masked Singer’?